Rourkela: Economy

 Rourkela is the industrial capital of Odisha (Formerly Orissa).
 Rourkela, with a population more than 6 lakhs and the first place in India to house of 1.8 MT integrated steel plant, and with joins the IT world through STPI.
-Location-wise it is integrated with infrastructure such as rail, road, air, abundant natural mineral resources such as water, land, power, rich pool of skilled people, top-rated social and civic infrastructure for reposing, and Universal friendliness.
-These factors have attracted many industrialists to choose Rourkela as their destination.
-Rourkela has never faced any sort of natural calamity whatsoever, except for some heavy rainfall.
 STPI has already set up and dedicated earth station in Rourkela to welcome the IT entrepreneurs.
 There are number of small to large manufacturing industries for economic activity in and around the city.